spicetify/docs/src/content/docs/getting-started.md

 ## Add your first module

-Open Spotify and click **Module Store** in the sidebar.
+Open Spotify and click **Module Store** in the top bar.
 Browse, click install, and most modules take effect immediately.
 The few that need a restart say so.

 From the terminal instead: